 Make a difference in Chile

 If you’ve got good Spanish, volunteering at our kindergarten, primary and secondary schools in La Serena is a great way to put your language skills to use!
-Volunteer Teach Abroad The Chilean Ministry of Education has stated its intention for Chile to become a fully bilingual country, and English is taught in all schools from first to twelfth grade.
+Volunteer Teach Abroad The Chilean Ministry of Education has stated its intention for Chile to become a fully bilingual country and English is taught in all schools from first to twelfth grade.
 You’ll work closely with Chilean teachers and focus your English teaching skills on spelling, grammar, pronunciation and verbal exercises.

 Go Overseas to Uganda

 Fly 11,000 kilometers east and you’ll find Uganda, an African nation where we have two highly rewarding English teaching programs on offer.
-Teach English and math in Bulengain a village school which has limited supplies.
+Teach English and math in Bulengain a village school that has limited supplies.
 You may also be required to assist with the physical upkeep of the school, taking on tasks like painting, decorating and mending desks.
 We also run a teaching program in Mukono, which involves teaching English, math and other subjects in addition to running after-school activities.

 Your search for the best teaching English abroad opportunities ends here!
 Take a leisurely scroll through our teaching programs, and who knows – you could be inspiring young minds in Nepal or Costa Rica in a matter of months.